jeremyash13/Obsidian_Vault/App Blocker/Features.md

 ---

 #### General:
-- all blocking to be carried out by a service to be running in the background
+- all blocking to be carried out by a service to be running in the background✔
-	- the GUI will instruct the service to activate/deactivate
+	- the GUI will instruct the service to activate/deactivate ✔

 #### App Blocking:
 - Block .exe's (block all in a folder, such as steam library, or select 1 by 1)